-Advising dates begin the end of May.
+Advising dates begin mid-June.
 (See NSO1 Dates)

 The advising component of NSO1 is the first stage of your academic advising.
 The focus of this program is on individual educational planning and academic advising based on a student's strengths.
 "Strengths are habits, attitudes, talents, abilities, ways of seeing the world and ways of interacting with people, things, and ideas that enable someone to do something particularly well.
 By capitalizing on one's strengths, motivation is increased, success is more likely, and obstacles are more easily overcome."
 (Schreiner, Henck, 2007).

 At the Berks campus you will be invited to attend a FULL-DAY of NSO1.
 The invitations will be mailed beginning mid-April via a postcard AFTER your NSO1 placement test is completed.
 You are strongly encouraged to keep your calendar free during this time so that you can attend your assigned NSO1 day.
 Your families are encouraged to attend this day with you.

 - Provides you with the results of your English and Math placements.